Commutation principles for nonsmooth variational problems on Euclidean Jordan algebras: Introduction

 \begin{example} Let $F(\cdot)$ be a strictly convex spectral norm in $\VV$ (see Section\,\ref{applications} for definitions).
 For $b\in\VV$, let $\OO_b:=\{Xb:X\in\AutV\}$ be the automorphism orbit of $b$ with $\AutV$ being the set of automorphism in $\VV$.
 One can see that $\OO_b$ is a weakly spectral set.
 For $a\in\VV$ consider the problem

 We observe that the objective function of \eqref{ex:norm} is convex but nonsmooth in general.
 Thus, \eqref{ex:norm} is also in the class of problems that this work is concerned.
-We point out that the minimization case of problem \eqref{ex:norm} was deeply studied by Massey et al.\cite{Massey} in the case of the space of Hermitian matrices which is a particular instance of Euclidean Jordan algebras. \end{example}
+We point out that the minimization case of problem \eqref{ex:norm} was studied by Massey, Rios, and Stojanoff \cite{Massey} in the case of the space of Hermitian matrices which is a particular instance of a simple Euclidean Jordan algebra.
+These authors proved (for the simple algebra of Hermitian matrices) that any local solution (of the minimization case) of \eqref{ex:norm} strongly operator commute (see the definition below) with $a$, and therefore, they deduced that any local solution of \eqref{ex:norm} is a global solution. \end{example}

 Observe that problems \eqref{kappa} and \eqref{ex:norm} have a common structure since they consist of optimizing a shifted spectral function over a weakly spectral set.
 That is, they belong to the following class of problems: